 Willfully failing to register as a sex offender or verify information with police is a felony offense in Michigan, carrying up to four years in prison and $2,000 in fines for a first offense.
 For a second offense, these penalties can increase to up to seven years in prison and $5,000 in fines.
 Finally, a third or subsequent offense can carry up to ten years in prison and fines up to $10,000.
 Non-willful failure to register is a misdemeanor, as is failure to pay the associated mandatory sex offender registration fee.

-If you are facing charges for a sex crime, it is imperative you get a powerful Royal Oak criminal defense attorney from Rasor Law Firm involved as soon as possible to maximize your chances of securing a favorable outcome for your situation.
-Having fought and won on behalf of countless accused individuals since 1994, we fully prepared to take the gloves off and fight tooth and nail in your defense.
+If you are facing charges for a sex crime, it is imperative you get a experienced, talented and aggressive lawyers from Rasor Law Firm involved as soon as possible to maximize your chances of securing a favorable outcome for your situation.
+Having fought and won on behalf of countless accused individuals since 1994, we fully prepared to take the gloves off and Fight and Win!

-To find out more about what our team of Super Lawyers® can do for you, call (248) 543-9000 or schedule a free consultation today.
+To find out more about what our team can do for you, call (248) 543-9000 or schedule a free consultation today.